-Item Requirements More information MyID COM+ user account The Setting up user accounts section in the Installation and Configuration Guide.
-MyID IIS user account The Setting up user accounts section in the Installation and Configuration Guide.
-MyID web service user account The Setting up user accounts section in the Installation and Configuration Guide.
-PIV CHUID Signing Certificate PIV only The Configure server signing certificates section in the PIV Integration Guide.
-PIV CBEFF Signing Certificate PIV only The Configure server signing certificates section in the PIV Integration Guide.
-PIV Security Object Signing Certificate PIV only The Configure server signing certificates section in the PIV Integration Guide.
+Item Requirements More information MyID COM+ user account See the Setting up user accounts section in the Installation and Configuration Guide.
+MyID IIS user account See the Setting up user accounts section in the Installation and Configuration Guide.
+MyID web service user account See the Setting up user accounts section in the Installation and Configuration Guide.
+PIV CHUID Signing Certificate PIV only See the Configure server signing certificates section of the PIV Integration Guide .
+PIV CBEFF Signing Certificate PIV only See the Configure server signing certificates section of the PIV Integration Guide .

+Item Requirements More information PIV Security Object Signing Certificate PIV only See the Configure server signing certificates section of the PIV Integration Guide .
 Signing Certificate PIV only; also requires a custom patch Monitored only on customized systems. iOS OTA Signing Certificate Available if your system is configured for iOS OTA.
-The Setting up iOS OTA provisioning section in the Mobile Identity Management Installation and Configuration Guide Mobile Signing Certificate Available if your system is configured for mobile issuance.
-The Setting the content signing certificate section in the Mobile Identity Management Installation and Configuration Guide.

-Item Requirements More information SCEP Signing Certificate Available if your system is configured for SCEP.
-The Managing Devices section in the Administration Guide .
+See the Setting up iOS OTA provisioning section in the Mobile Identity Management document for details.
+Mobile Signing Certificate Available if your system is configured for mobile issuance.
+See the Setting the content signing certificate section in the Mobile Identity Management document for details.
+SCEP Signing Certificate Available if your system is configured for SCEP.
+See the Signing and encryption certificates for SCEP section in the Administration Guide.
 SCEP Encryption Certificate Available if your system is configured for SCEP.
-The Managing Devices section in the Administration Guide .
+See the Signing and encryption certificates for SCEP section in the Administration Guide.
 Email Signing Certificate Available if you have configured email signing.
-Section 5.1 , Signing email messages in this document.
-MS Certificate Services Enrollment Agent Available if you are using a Microsoft CA. The Enrollment Agent Certificate section in the Microsoft Windows CA Integration Guide.
-MS Certificate Services Key Recovery Agent Available if you are using a Microsoft CA. The Encryption key recovery section in the Microsoft Windows CA Integration Guide.
+See section 5.1 , Signing email messages in this document.
+MS Certificate Services Enrollment Agent Available if you are using a Microsoft CA. See the Enrollment Agent certificate section in the Microsoft Windows CA Integration Guide.
+MS Certificate Services Key Recovery Agent Available if you are using a Microsoft CA. See the Encryption key recovery section in the Microsoft Windows CA Integration Guide .
 Generic Certificate Authority Available if you are using any supported certificate authority where MyID is configured to use a certificate to connect to the CA. See the integration guide for your certificate authority.
-MyID IIS Web Site Certificate Available if you have configured the MyID web site to use https The Configuring SSL/TLS (HTTPS) section in the Securing Websites and Web Services guide.
-Notification SSL Certificate Available only on systems that have been customized to use SSL/TLS for notifications.
+MyID IIS Web Site Certificate Available if you have configured the MyID web site to use https.
+See the Configuring SSL/TLS (HTTPS) section in the Securing Websites and Web Services guide.

+Item Requirements More information Notification SSL Certificate Available only on systems that have been customized to use SSL/TLS for notifications.
 See the additional documentation provided with your customization.
 Signing Certificate Available if you have set up a CVC signing certificate for OPACITY.
-See the Setting up OPACITY section of the Smart Card Integration Guide.
+See the Setting up OPACITY section in the Smart Card Integration Guide.
+SMTP user Used if your SMTP server requires authentication.
+See section 5, Setting up email.